jphumphries/jphumphries/README.md

 With experience across different fields I believe I can contribute as a part of a team in identifying weaknesses in organizational security posture to developing practical, business-aligned strategies to reduce risk and achieve compliance.

+There aren't always clear answers to security problems, particularly when it comes to continually implementing actionable changing in work environments.
+This is equally true when communicating with team members, governing bodies, and ensuring that employees can work unimpeded and business goals are met above all of these things.
+I seek to navigate these communicative roadways to build usable solutions that are built for continuous monitoring with room for working changes as needed.

+Much of my time has also been poured into direct customer service in various roles.
+During these times, I had the privilege to learn how to translate corporate jargon into language that customers understand.
+Active GRC solutions should enable growth & productivity while remaining in compliance with standards to ensure operational security.

 [A Bit More About Me](https://github.com/jphumphries/jphumphries/edit/main/AboutMe.md)

 ---